reaganchisholm/the-elements-of-computing-systems/chapter-05/notes.md

     - includes a CPU that interacts with memory, receiving data from some input device and sends it out to some output device.
     - the memory includes both the data that the computer manipulates, but also the instructions that tell the computer what to do

+- CPU will usually contain a Control Unit (CU) which is repsonsible for decoding instructions and figuring which instruction to fetch and execute next
 - Optimization takes a huge role in industrial-strength computers.